redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 ### Render Output

 This allows you quickly/automatically start audio/video rendering when corrupting using the Glitch Harvester.
-Rendered files will be saved in the “RENDEROUTPUT” folder which is in *Bizhawk/RTC/RENDEROUTPUT*
+Rendered files will be saved in the “RENDEROUTPUT” folder which is in *BizHawk/RTC/RENDEROUTPUT*

 **Render type** allows you to select a file format for rendering.
-If you're getting an error with AVI rendering, it might mean that no codec is selected in Bizhawk.
-In order to do so, you must start an AVI rendering from Bizhawk at least once.
+If you're getting an error with AVI rendering, it might mean that no codec is selected in BizHawk.
+In order to do so, you must start an AVI rendering from BizHawk at least once.

 **Render at load** will start the render when an item from the Stash History or Stockpile Manager is loaded.